Module Catalogue 2025/26

 Students successfully completing the module should have:

-K1: A developed understanding of the legal processes at a national and transnational level as they apply to journalism;
+K1: A developed understanding of the legal processes at a national and local level as they apply to journalism and media production, and in relation to comparative international systems and frameworks;

-K3: A developed understanding of ethical issues and concerns relating to journalism.
+K3: A developed understanding of ethical issues and concerns relating to journalism and the ability to identify them independently.

 Intended Skill Outcomes